How to leave Maryland residency?

 Step 3: Time spent outside Maryland

-One of the most critical factors in leaving Maryland residency is the amount of time you spend outside the state.
-Maryland’s tax authorities also use the 183-day rule to determine if you should still be classified as a resident for tax purposes.
+One of the most critical factors in leaving Maryland residency is the amount of time you spend in and out of the state after you move.
+Maryland’s tax authorities use a 183-day threshold, combined with whether you maintain a Maryland place of abode or domicile, to decide if you should still be classified as a resident for tax purposes.

 183-Day Rule